 I was distracted by things that weren’t my calling and that took me away from goals that I was trying to achieve.
 God given goals that I feel God has paved the way for and has opened many doors.

 All of this distracted me from an opportunity to help someone else, and this is not the first time this happened in April.

 In that moment I realized it was completely unacceptable for me to be so distracted and for me to stop walking down the path that I feel Holy Spirit is leading me down.
-I have let go of so much, and sometimes people would never understand what I’ve said “no” to and why, but it was all because these things were spiritual distractions from following Jesus.
-I have had to realized it was going to be a real battle to hear the promptings of The Father and to actually live it out; especially when there is unnecessary drama or unnecessary time being spent doing something that is not for me in this season.
+I have let go of so much, and sometimes people would never understand what I’ve said “no” to and why.
+But all of these choices were made to overcome the spiritual distractions that prevented me from following Jesus.
+I have had to realized it was going to be a real battle to hear the promptings of The Father and to actually live it out.
+Especially, when there is unnecessary drama or unnecessary time being spent doing something that is not for me in this season.